01-edu/public/subjects/devops/crud-master-py/README.md

 To test this API here are some steps:

-- Send POST orders to the API Gateway (you can use Postman for that).
+- Publish a message directly to the `billing_queue` in RabbitMQ using its UI or CLI.
-- When the Billing API is running the orders should appear instantaneously in the `orders` database.
+- When the Billing API is running the orders should appear instantaneously in the `orders` table in the `billing_db` database.
-- When the Billing API is not running the queries to the API Gateway should still return success but the `orders` database won't be updated.
+- When the Billing API is not running the queries to the API Gateway should still return success but the `orders` table in the `billing_db` database won't be updated.
-- When the Billing API is started again the unfulfilled messages should be processed and the `orders` database should be updated.
+- When the Billing API is started again the unfulfilled messages should be processed and the `orders` table in the `billing_db` database should be updated.

 #### The API Gateway